luklewluk/pimcore-deployer/README.md

 3. (Optional) Add [pimcore-sak](https://github.com/DivanteLtd/pimcore-sak) to the repository as it allows migrating Pimcore classes automatically (just remember to use `php extra/shell/MigrateCommit.php` to export them to JSON).
 4. Create `servers.yml` file - servers configuration.
 You can base on `servers.yml.dist`.
 5. Set you project repository address in `deploy.php`.
-Feel free to add your own scripts - [Deployer Docs](http://deployer.org/docs/getting-started).
+Optionally add your own scripts - [Deployer Docs](http://deployer.org/docs/getting-started).
 6. (Deployment) Go to your project directory in terminal and run `php vendor/bin/dep deploy prod`